 Rend Lake

 Rend Lake near Mt.
-Vernon is a terrific place to go bluegill fishing, but there are over 35 other species in this lake, so you can catch almost any fish you want.
+Vernon is a terrific place to go bluegill fishing, but there are over 35 other species in this lake as well.
 If you want to catch 6- to 8-inch bluegill from shore, head to Sailboat Harbor and along the Mine 21 Road.
 Try fishing with crickets, small jigs, or real or artificial worms at half the water’s depth.

 Illinois River

 Depending on the time of the year, you can catch white bass, rainbow trout, smallmouth bass, and buffalo fish in the Illinois River.
 This river runs for 273 miles through Central Illinois before it empties into the Mississippi River.
-Anglers routinely take channel catfish, bluegill, black crappie, bullheads, largemouth bass, sauger, walleye, and white bass out of the water.
+Anglers routinely catch channel catfish, bluegill, black crappie, bullheads, largemouth bass, sauger, walleye, and white bass.
 Over 20 fishing tournaments are held annually along its river, with boaters using Havana Landing, Lacon Municipal Harbor, Henry Public Boat Ramp, and Hennepin Village Public Ramp to start some of them.

 Lake Michigan

 You can go fishing in Lake Michigan from Chicago’s 11 harbors.
-Common carp along with large- and smallmouth bass are the most common species caught.
+Common carp, along with large- and smallmouth bass, are the most common species that are caught here.
 In all, this lake has over 1,600 miles of fishable shoreline.
 In addition to Chicago’s harbors, you can find terrific shoreline fishing near Waukegan, Wilmette, Winnetka, and Winthrop Harbor.

 Crab Orchard Lake